Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Introduction

 \section{Introduction}

-Multivariate time series (MTS) data are ubiquitous across scientific and engineering domains, arising naturally in applications such as traffic monitoring, healthcare operations, industrial sensor networks, and environmental surveillance \citep{ghosh2009multivariate, kirchgassner2012introduction, hamilton2020time, liao2022racial, liao2025tides, hsiao2025balancing, yang2025responsible, liao2025constraint}.
-These data encode rich spatiotemporal dependencies that are critical for downstream tasks including forecasting, anomaly detection, and decision-making.
-However, real-world time series measurements are frequently incomplete due to sensor failures, communication dropouts, or resource constraints, which highlights the importance of robust imputation methods to recover missing entries before subsequent analysis and decision-making \citep{ li2020spatiotemporal, emmanuel2021survey, zhang2025missing, liao2025estimating, cai2025missing}.
+Multivariate time series (MTS) data encode rich spatiotemporal dependencies that are critical for downstream tasks including forecasting, anomaly detection, and decision-making across real-world applications such as healthcare operations, traffic monitoring, industrial sensor networks, among others \citep{ghosh2009multivariate, kirchgassner2012introduction, hamilton2020time, yang2025responsible, yang2026development, liao2025constraint}.
+However, real-world time series measurements are frequently incomplete due to sensor failures, communication dropouts, or resource constraints, which highlights the importance of robust imputation methods to recover missing entries before subsequent analysis and decision-making \citep{ li2020spatiotemporal, liao2022racial, emmanuel2021survey, liao2025estimating, cai2025missing}.

 In this MTS imputation task, the primary challenge is the \textbf{mismatch between the true data-generating process and the observed empirical distribution}.
 In other words, the observed data distribution $\widehat{\mathbb{P}}_N$ can be a biased estimator of the true data-generation distribution $\mathbb{P}_{\mathrm{true}}$, causing classical imputation methods to fail as they fit to the observed entries.
-This bias stems from two intertwined factors: (a) time series data non-stationarity and (b) systematic missing pattern.
+This bias stems from two intertwined factors: (a) time series data non-stationarity and (b) systematic missingness patterns.

-First, \textit{time series data non-stationarity} is a common phenomenon wherein the underlying data-generating process evolves over either temporal or sample space \citep{sayed2012learning,cheng2015time,ditzler2015learning}.
+First, \textit{time series data non-stationarity} is a common phenomenon wherein the underlying data-generating process evolves over either temporal or sample space \citep{sayed2012learning,cheng2015time,ditzler2015learning,liao2026tides}.
 For example, in traffic modeling, weekday and weekend traffic patterns may exhibit markedly different statistical dependencies while different sensor locations can show distinct traffic flow patterns.
-Consequently, reliable estimation of the data distribution becomes progressively more challenging as the feature-temporal dimensionality increases and the non-stationary dynamics grow more complex \citep{dixit2023contemporary,tran2019sample}.
+Consequently, reliable estimation of the data distribution becomes progressively more challenging as the feature-temporal dimensionality increases and the non-stationary dynamics grow more complex \citep{dixit2023contemporary,tran2019sample,hsiao2025balancing}.